 “They had their minds in the sewer all these years,” quipped Richard Mendes, the district’s general manager, to a mixture of groans and laughter.

-And Mr. Woodbury wasn't in hiding while serving alongside all the aforementioned damaged goods.
-Rather, he distinguished himself as one of the valley’s premier long-term thinkers and planners, trying to keep up with the region’s explosive growth and, when possible, get ahead.
+In fact, Mr. Woodbury did indeed distinguish himself as one of the valley’s premier long-term thinkers and planners, trying to keep up with the region’s explosive growth and, when possible, stay ahead of it.

-How bad would traffic be on our surface streets and highways if Mr. Woodbury hadn’t been on the commission to advocate plans to pay for transportation infrastructure?
-Thanks in large part to Mr. Woodbury’s efforts, today voters are driving a nearly completed Las Vegas Beltway that bears his name.
+How bad would traffic be today on our surface streets and highways if Mr. Woodbury hadn’t been on the commission to advocate plans to pay for transportation infrastructure?
+Thanks in large part to Mr. Woodbury’s efforts, voters today drive a nearly completed Las Vegas Beltway that bears his name.

-How bad would flooding in the valley be after even brief summer rainstorms if Mr. Woodbury hadn’t helped establish the Clark County Flood Control District back in 1986?
+How bad would flooding in the valley be after even brief storms like last week’s, if Mr. Woodbury hadn’t helped establish the Clark County Flood Control District back in 1986?

-Unlike many of his former colleagues, who've used their offices to amass ill-gotten wealth and buy bigger, newer homes and cars, Mr. Woodbury has lived in the same Boulder City house for all his years as a commissioner.
-He drives a nearly 20-year-old car with 279,000 miles.
+Unlike many of his former colleagues, who used their offices to amass ill-gotten wealth and buy homes and cars out of all proportion to their wages, Mr. Woodbury has lived in the same Boulder City house for all his years as a commissioner.
+When last we checked, he was driving a nearly 20-year-old car with 279,000 miles.